dbsask/patternlibrary/README.md

 # Style Guide and Pattern Library

 Should we put both style guide (css/js/html template) and [Design Patterns](https://dbsask.github.io/patternlibrary/) in the same repository?
+Should we call it [Component Library](http://alistapart.com/article/problem-with-patterns)

 ## CSS
 Import the following (in this order)